kayweng/WeatherApp/README.md

 # WeatherApp
-An iOS mobile app which retrieve weather forecast data for analytics journey trip, forecast laundry and planner.
-The weather data is according user's mobile phone location and store them in the coredata.
+An iOS mobile app which retrieves weather forecast data for analytics your journey trip, forecast laundry time and planner.

-Main Features:
-1. Today Weather Forecast
-2. Journey
-3. Laundry
-4. Planner

 # License
 Copyright 2017 @SnackCode